Elwood Hillis

-Elwood Haynes "Bud" Hillis (March 6, 1926 – January 4, 2023) was an American politician and lawyer from Indiana.
-He was a Republican member of the United States House of Representatives, serving Indiana's 5th congressional district for 8 terms from 1971 to 1987.
+Elwood Haynes "Bud" Hillis (March 6, 1926 – January 4, 2023) was an American politician and lawyer from Indiana who served as a member of the Indiana House of Representatives representing Howard County, Indiana and Tipton County, Indiana from 1967 to 1971 and as a member of the United States House of Representatives representing Indiana's 5th congressional district for eight terms from 1971 to 1987.
+He was a member of the Republican Party.

 Personal life and early career

-Born in Kokomo, Indiana, Hillis attended Kokomo public schools.
+Born in Kokomo, Indiana to Glen Raymond Hillis and Bernice (Haynes) Hillis, he attended Kokomo public schools.

-He graduated from Culver Military Academy, 1944.
+He graduated from Culver Military Academies, 1944.